NationalLibraryOfNorway/DHLAB/docs/api_docs.rst

 The `NB Application Programming Interface`_ provides access to various representations of `NB Digital`_, the digital collection at the National Library of Norway.

-The ``dhlab.api`` subpackage contains wrapper functions that post requests to the National Library's internal databases with full texts, tokens, and metadata from the text collection.
+The :py:mod:`dhlab.api` subpackage contains wrapper functions that post requests to the National Library's internal databases with full texts, tokens, and metadata from the text collection.